EPS-Libraries-Berkeley/volt/Introduction/research_workflows.md

 :height: 300px
 ```

 Here is an even more realistic view of what your day to day workflow might look like.
-Thomas Van Hoey, a graduate student in linguistics, took an honest look at his own workflow, which is probably a better representation of how most of us get through the day :cite:`van hoey_2020`.
+Thomas Van Hoey, a graduate student in linguistics, took an honest look at his own workflow, which is probably a better representation of how most of us get through the day {cite}`van_hoey_2020`.

 ```{image} ./images/honest_workflow.png